-Examples of crises affecting schools (this is not an exhaustive list):
+Examples of crises affecting schools (the list below is not exhaustive):

 The death of a member of the school community through sudden death, accident, terminal illness or suicide.

 An accident involving pupils or staff on or off the school premises.